Tom, Dick and Harry

 Plot

-Janie (Ginger Rogers) is a telephone operator and a daydreamer.
-Her fondest wish is to land a rich husband.
-She has a boyfriend, Tom (George Murphy), a car salesman, who wants to get married, which results in Janie dreaming about what their life together would be like.
+Janie is a telephone operator and a daydreamer whose fondest wish is to land a rich husband.
+Her boyfriend Tom, a car salesman, also wants to marry, and Janie dreams about married life with him.

 Awards